antor44/livestream_video/README.md

 Quality: The valid options are "raw," "upper," and "lower".
 "Raw" is used to download another video stream without any modifications for the player.
- "Upper" and "lower" download only one stream, which might correspond to the best or worst stream quality, re-encoded for the player.
+ "Upper" and "lower" download only one stream, which might correspond to the best or worst stream quality, re-encoded for the player.It is intended to save downloaded data, although not all streams support it

 "[player executable + player options]", valid players: smplayer, mpv, mplayer, vlc, etc... "[none]" or "[true]" for no player.